We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 You’ll only face slight inconveniences, such as manually logging in and entering your password again in your Wi-Fi connections and having to pair your audio devices like headphones and speakers before you stream audio over Bluetooth.

-Anytime you experience an issue related to Wi-Fi or Bluetooth connection on your iPhone, you can consider doing network settings reset.
+Anytime you experience an issue related to Wi-Fi or Bluetooth connection on your iPhone, you can consider doing a network settings reset.

 Why is my internet slow even after resetting Wi-Fi networks?